 She didn’t want to get in her car to drive to all the stores in LA.
 “I wanted a place to go to inspire me and also offer me all these great unique things for my home I couldn’t find online.”
 So, in 2009, One Kings Lane was born — out of her own interests.
 “I created One Kings Lane for me,” Feldman says.
 In 2016, the brand was purchased by Bed, Bath & Beyond.

 Not long after, Feldman was looking for information on all the changes that happen to a woman around age 50.
 She sought day-to-day ideas and solutions on a small scale, and viewpoints that challenged the current view of aging on a larger one.
-So, in 2018, she launched In the Groove, a lifestyle website that offers a unique perspective on topics ranging from fashion and health to beauty and wellness — and does so with Feldman’s trademark authenticity and a dash of humor.
+That prompted her in 2018 to launch In the Groove, a lifestyle website that offers a unique perspective on topics ranging from fashion and health to beauty and wellness — and does so with Feldman’s trademark authenticity and a dash of humor.
 In the Groove now boasts nearly 260,000 followers on Instagram.

 Forging bonds through celebration